Momentum Graph

 Visualizing how narratives spread across clusters over time

-The Momentum tab displays a streamgraph showing how discussion of a project spreads across different clusters over time.
-Unlike price charts that show market outcomes, momentum graphs show narrative formation as it happens.
+The Momentum tab is a streamgraph of project discussion across clusters over time.
+Unlike price charts, the Momentum Graph shows narrative formation as it happens.

 Key concepts: clusters and momentum.